Cartesi Price Tops $0.15 (CTSI)

-Cartesi (CTSI) traded 1.5% lower against the U.S. dollar during the twenty-four hour period ending at 8:00 AM ET on July 1st.
-One Cartesi coin can now be bought for approximately $0.15 or 0.00000788 BTC on major cryptocurrency exchanges.
-Cartesi has a market cap of $86.56 million and approximately $14.24 million worth of Cartesi was traded on exchanges in the last 24 hours.
-During the last week, Cartesi has traded 8% lower against the U.S. dollar.
+Cartesi (CTSI) traded 1.1% lower against the dollar during the twenty-four hour period ending at 17:00 PM Eastern on July 2nd.
+Cartesi has a market cap of $85.59 million and $11.99 million worth of Cartesi was traded on exchanges in the last 24 hours.
+One Cartesi coin can currently be purchased for about $0.15 or 0.00000777 BTC on cryptocurrency exchanges.
+During the last seven days, Cartesi has traded down 10.4% against the dollar.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.